krooksoma/teamProfileGenerator/README.md

 ## Description
     This project is created with NODE.js, JavaScript, HTML, CSS, and Jest.
     Its main goal is to create team cards in the HTML using user given input.
-The cards categories include, Employee, Manager, Engineer, and Intern..
+    The cards categories include: Manager, Engineer, and Intern.

 ## Installation Instructions
     To install it git clone the folder into your machine, open the terminal on the folder where index.js is located and run command: "node index.js".

 ## Usage info
     Video below to explain how to run application